Jesuits at Fordham

 The Jesuits are men who belong to a Catholic religious order called the Society of Jesus.
 This group was founded by St. Ignatius of Loyola and several other companions over 450 years ago to be of service to the Church and spread the Christian faith.
 St. Ignatius' spirituality, contained in the Spiritual Exercises and the Constitutions of the Society of Jesus, guide and animate Jesuits as they continue that same task under the direction of the Pope, to whom they have a special bond.
 Today we express our mission as the service of faith and the promotion of the justice of the Kingdom of God preached by Jesus Christ, committed to enculturated ministry and to respectful dialogue with those of other faith traditions or who do not believe.

-As of 2007, there were approximately 19,000 Jesuit priests, brothers, scholastics (seminarians in training) and novices (seminarians or brothers just starting their Jesuit formation) around the world.
-About 3,000 of them are in the United States organized into nine provinces or administrative jurisdictions.
+As of 2021, there were approximately 19,000 Jesuit priests, brothers, scholastics (seminarians in training) and novices (seminarians or brothers just starting their Jesuit formation) around the world.
+About 3,000 of them are in the United States organized into five provinces or administrative jurisdictions.

 Jesuits are not exclusively educators.
 We engage in a plethora of ministerial undertakings; from parish ministry, spiritual direction, social justice projects, to work overseas where the Church is just starting out or where the diocesan clergy is not yet fully established, scientific research, popular and scholarly publications and ministry on the web.
 This wide variety of ministries is in keeping with our motto: Ad maiorem Dei gloriam (A.M.D.G.), which rules out no type of service for us, if it be for God's greater glory.

-The Fordham Jesuit Community is part of the New York Province of the Society of Jesus, and is located at Spellman Hall.
-In addition, the community at Ciszek Hall, is the home of the Jesuit scholastics in First Studies at the university, and the New York Province's infirmary and retirement residences are at Murray-Weigel Hall and Kohlmann Hall.
-With about 130 members, the Jesuit communities at Fordham University make up the largest group of Jesuits within the New York Province found in one place or indeed one of the largest concentrations of Jesuits in the world.
+The Fordham Jesuit Community is part of the USA East Province of the Society of Jesus, and is located at Spellman Hall.
+In addition, the community at Ciszek Hall, is the home of the Jesuit scholastics in First Studies at the University, and the USA East Province's infirmary and retirement residences are at Murray-Weigel Hall and Kohlmann Hall.
+With about 130 members, the Jesuit communities at Fordham University make up the largest group of Jesuits within the USA East Province found in one place or indeed one of the largest concentrations of Jesuits in the world.